-The overall health of our gut is very important to our overall wellbeing.
+The health of our gut is very important for our overall wellbeing.
 In fact, our gut is often referred to as our “second brain”, affecting mood, energy levels and much more.
 Thus, the food we eat must be well processed if we are to absorb the vitamins and minerals efficiently which in turn affect our body’s critical functions; as well as digestion, hormone regulation, immune response, detoxification as well as mental health.

-Essentially, collagen is the gut’s connective tissue and as such provides the strength and support to the lining of your digestive tract.
+Collagen is the gut’s connective tissue and as such provides the strength and support to the lining of your digestive tract.
 It is effectively a protective lining, acting as a barrier allowing only particles that should pass through, to enter the blood stream from the gut.
 If this protective lining is damaged, the gaps between the tight junctions become larger and thus allow larger particles to pass through into the blood stream.
 This damage results in a condition known as Leaky Gut Syndrome that in turn leads to inflammation, which can be very painful and cause significant digestive discomfort.

 Studies have shown that those with inflammatory bowel disease, where typically the gut health has been compromised, were more likely to have lower levels of serum collagen.
 Increasing collagen intake may help to support the lining of the gut and therefore improve gut health in general.

 Taking a supplement is the easiest way to boost collagen intake, but it is important to choose one that contains hydrolysed collagen peptides, where the amino acids in the collagen are already in a more easily digestible and absorbable form.